Skip to content

 }

-Internal hardware failures can cause shards on old data nodes to get stuck during migration.
-Based on your hardware issue, OpenSearch Service runs self-healing scripts to return the nodes to a healthy state.
+Internal hardware failures can cause shards on existing data nodes to get stuck during migration.
+Based on your hardware issue, OpenSearch Service runs scripts to automatically return the nodes to a healthy state.
+If you pin shards to an existing set of nodes, then shard migration can get stuck.

 GET /DOMAIN_ENDPOINT/_cluster/allocation/explain?pretty